-Assistant Professor of Electrical and Computer Engineering, College of Engineering
+Assistant Professor of Electrical and Computer Engineering

 By 2025, experts say, the number of Internet of Things devices worldwide could exceed 21 billion.
 The sheer scale of this growth, coupled with the fast-paced evolution of 5G-and-beyond technologies, will create unprecedented challenges in sectors like security, telecommunications, and agriculture, observes Assistant Professor Francesco Restuccia.
 His research at the intersection of wireless communications, artificial intelligence, and embedded systems aims to meet that challenge.